kevL/SpecialEffectsViewer/ReadMe.txt

 codepoetz' PowerBar plugin for getting the code started.
 The stock VFXEditor plugin for helping things along.

-4760 - for extensive testing and explaining default skeletons and models.
+4760 - for extensive testing during a rework of the code, and for explaining

-and whoever obfuscated all strings and private identifiers in the toolset DLLs - you did a really good job.
+       default skeletons etc.